autowarefoundation/autoware.universe/localization/pose_estimator_arbiter/README.md

 ### Case of running multiple pose estimators

 When running multiple pose_estimators, pose_estimator_arbiter is executed.
-It comprises a **switching rule** and **sub arbiters** corresponding to each pose_estimator.
+It comprises a **switching rule** and **stoppers** corresponding to each pose_estimator.

-- Sub arbiters controls the pose_estimator activity by relaying inputs or outputs, or by requesting a suspend service.
+- Stoppers control the pose_estimator activity by relaying inputs or outputs, or by requesting a suspend service.
 - Switching rules determine which pose_estimator to use.

-Which sub arbiters and switching rules are instantiated depends on the runtime arguments at startup.
+Which stoppers and switching rules are instantiated depends on the runtime arguments at startup.

 Following figure shows the node configuration when all pose_estimator are run simultaneously.